 What are common symptoms of a neck injury?

 Accident victims who break their necks may suffer paralysis and a loss of body function.
 Fortunately, the majority of neck injuries are minor.
 This is why many people do not get immediate treatment.
 They may not even notice symptoms until several hours or days after the crash.

 Visit a doctor if you notice any of these symptoms:

 - Headaches at the base of the skull;

 - Decreased ability to rotate the neck;

 - Neck spasms;

 - Or slow reflexes.

-If you suffered an injury due to a negligent driver, contact the Crosson Law Group, LLC.
-Mr. Crosson can evaluate your accident, gather evidence, structure your claim and handle settlement negotiations.
+If you suffered an injury due to a negligent driver, contact Piedmont Injury Law.
+Ken Crosson can evaluate your accident, gather evidence, structure your claim and handle settlement negotiations.
 He has the experience to litigate your case if it goes to trial.
 Our office is available 24 hours a day, seven days a week.
-Call 678-909-0770 to schedule a consultation.